Glossary of academic terms

 The most senior academic committee of the University of Northampton.

-The Chief Executive and Chief Accounting Officer of the University and Chair of the Senate.
+The Chief Executive and Chief Accounting Officer of the University and Chair of the Senate; in charge of day-to-day running of the university.

 - Designed to adapt to 21st century teaching.